arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 #### Recommended Shutdown Method

-The `halt` command is the recommended approach for safely shutting down your UNO Q. It stops all system processes, brings Linux to a safe state, and in most cases with current firmware, keeps the board powered off without triggering an automatic restart.
+The `halt` command is the recommended approach for safely shutting down your UNO Q. It stops all system processes, brings Linux to a safe state, and in most cases with current firmware, keeps the board in that state without triggering an automatic restart.

 To shut down your UNO Q properly, run: